“If you cannot measure it, you cannot improve it” – Lord Kelvin

-There are two versions of the Dashboard: the one shown below, which is designed for companies using primarily monthly contracts (focused on MRR).
-And a second version that can be found here which is designed for companies using annual contracts, focusing on ACV (Annual Contract Value).
+There are two versions of the Dashboard: the one shown below, which is designed for companies using primarily annual contracts (focused on ARR).
+You can find a version here (see Primarily Monthly Contracts tab) which is designed for companies using monthly contracts, focusing on MRR (Monthly Recurring Revenue).

 Brad Coffey, HubSpot:

 At HubSpot we obsess over these metrics – and watch many of them every day.
 Each night we send out a ‘waterfall’ chart that tracks our progress against our typical progress given the number of business days left in the month.
 Here is an example of what we look at to ensure we’re on track to meet our net MRR goals.